AlbusSec/NetLab/lab16/lab-16.md

 ## Misson
-- In this lab, Engineer poorly configured Etherchannel on the Network
+- In this lab, Engineer poorly configured the Etherchannel on the Network.

 ## Hints
-- Whenever You want to implement Etherchannel, after the configuration always see the configuration logs to verify the whole process
+- Whenever You want to implement Etherchannel after the configuration always see that the configuration logs to verify the whole process.

 Thank You